tusharts/SwipeBot/README.md

-# AutoSwipe-Automating-Left-Right-Swipes-in-Dating-Apps
+# AutoSwipe: Automating Left & Right Swipes in Dating Apps

-Automate left &amp; right swipes in dating apps with ADB.
-Enhance efficiency &amp; matchmaking.
-Compatible with Bumble, Tinder &amp; more.
+Automate left & right swipes in dating apps with ADB.
+Enhance efficiency & matchmaking.
+Compatible with Bumble, Tinder & more.
 Simplify navigating profiles, customize settings, save time, and focus on connections.
-Streamline your experience and enjoy a more efficient dating journey
+Streamline your experience and enjoy a more efficient dating journey.

-# AutoSwipe
+## AutoSwipe

 AutoSwipe is a batch script for automating left and right swipes in dating apps using the Android Debug Bridge (ADB).
 This script simplifies the process of navigating through profiles on dating apps by automating the swiping actions.